Welcome to the DigiPres Workbench

 Funding & Sustainability

 The initial development of this site was funded by Yale University Library and the Digital Preservation Coalition (DPC) as part of the Registries of Good Practice project.
+Maintenance work, new features and updates are implemented as needed when carrying out work for DPC members through the Digital Preservation Coalition Member Support programme.

 Contact